Wills & Trusts FAQ

 36. WHAT ARE THE BENEFITS AND WHAT IS AN ESTATE PLANNING YEAR-END CHECKLIST?

-This is basic year-end estate planning checklist:
+This is a basic year-end estate planning checklist:

 Every estate plan must be assessed every year.
 Your estate plan must be assessed if any of the following events have occurred: